Site logo

 12. Nonius horse

-Originating from Hungary, the Nonius horse is a draft breed known for its strength and calm demeanor.
+Originating from Hungary, the Nonius horse is a black draft horse known for its strength and calm demeanor.
 Named after its founder stallion, Nonius, this breed often exhibits a black coat, though other colors are also seen.

 They have a heavy build, with a distinctive head that’s slightly convex, deep chest, and strong legs with minimal feathering.
 Nonius horses are used for both riding and agricultural work.